TylerBrock/mongo-hacker/README.md

 // Inserts a random date object in the range of 1st January 2016 to 1st February 2016 db.collection.insert( {date: randomDate(ISODate("2016-01-01T00:00:00"), ISODate("2016-02-01T00:00:00"))})

-// If today is 19th May 2016 and you specify only the start of the day, this will generate random time between 00:00:00 to current time.
+// If today is 19th May 2016 and you specify only the start of the day, this will generate random date object between 00:00:00 to current time.
 db.collection.insert( {date: randomDate(ISODate("2016-05-19T00:00:00")) })
 ```